bluehabit/finance/stocks/blaze-capital.md

 DJI - Dow Jones Industrial Average
 NASDAQ

+if in a bad trade can sell it, wait for it to bounce to confirm then buy back in

 day trades very tight, stop out fast swing trades ill give them a few more percent i usually use dollar values